amancevice/terraform-aws-slackbot/README.md

 The module is quite configurable, but a very basic setup will do the trick.

-_Note: as of v9.0.0, Slack secrets are broken out into a [separate dependent module](https://github.com/amancevice/terraform-aws-slackbot-secrets)_
+_Note &mdash; as of v9.0.0, Slack secrets are broken out into a [separate dependent module](https://github.com/amancevice/terraform-aws-slackbot-secrets)_

 ```hcl
 module slackbot_secrets {